membershipslab/msl-form-validator/README.md

 - Clean zips are built using `git archive` with `.gitattributes` export-ignore rules.
 - Local build: `scripts/package.sh` (output in `dist/`).
 - CI attaches the clean zip to GitHub Releases automatically (`.github/workflows/package-release.yml`).

+## Changelog

+- See all versions and release notes here: https://github.com/membershipslab/msl-form-validator/releases

+## Support

+- For bugs and feature requests: https://github.com/membershipslab/msl-form-validator/issues
+- Ensure that [Paid Memberships Pro](https://www.paidmembershipspro.com/) is installed and active.
+- Include your WordPress + PHP versions, PMPro version, and steps to reproduce.

+## FAQ

+- Does this validate PMPro’s default checkout fields (username, email, password)?
+  - No. This plugin targets PMPro Custom User Fields only.

+- How do I customize the validation messages?
+  - Use the filters `msl_pmpro_required_field_message` and `msl_pmpro_profile_edit_error_message`.
+See the “Filters” section above for examples.

+- How do I translate the plugin?
+  - A POT file is provided at `languages/msl-form-validator.pot`.
+Create a PO/MO for your locale and place it in `languages/`.

 ## License